-BFO does not claim to be a complete coverage of all entities.
-It seeks only to provide coverage of those entities studied by empirical science together with those entities which affect or are involved in human activities such as data processing and planning – coverage that is sufficiently broad to provide assistance to those engaged in building domain ontologies for purposes of data annotation [17] or representation and reasoning in science, medicine, and many areas of administration and commerce.
+note(ontology)[BFO does not claim to be a complete coverage of all entities.
+It seeks only to provide coverage of those entities studied by empirical science together with those entities which affect or are involved in human activities such as data processing and planning – coverage that is sufficiently broad to provide assistance to those engaged in building domain ontologies for purposes of data annotation [17] or representation and reasoning in science, medicine, and many areas of administration and commerce. ]

 We leave open the question of how, if at all, BFO would deal with numbers, sets, and other mathematical entities, and with propositions (conceived in the sense of ideal meanings).
 We foresee two avenues of future development in regard to these and other varieties of entities not currently covered by BFO.
-First, incremental expansion of BFO in future versions.
-Second, drawing on resources at lower levels in the ontology hierarchy.
-Thus, BFO already provides (through the Information Artifact Ontology and the Ontology for Biomedical Investigations) the resources to deal with numerical measurement results and with certain other mathematical entities.
+First, there will be incremental expansion of BFO in future versions.
+Second one can draw on resources at lower levels in the ontology hierarchy.
+The Information Artifact Ontology and the Ontology for Biomedical Investigations), both of which are built on BFO, provide the resources to deal with numerical measurement results and with certain other mathematical entities.

 Relations

 Entities are linked together in relations, at the level of both instances and types [16].
 Three groups of relations are distinguished.

-I: Instance-level relations
+Instance-level relations

 Your heart (instance-level) continuant_part_of your body at t Your heart beating (instance-level) has_participant your heart

-II: Type-level relations
+Type-level relations

 human heart continuant_part_of human body human heart beating process has_occurrent_part beat profile